 Here is what pressing ALT, and while holding it, pressing 6 and then 4 on the RIGHT SIDE numerical keys area, does in my computer, and probably yours: @

-Composing/printing/sending special "Characters" from your computer:
+Composing-printing-sending special "Characters" from your computer:

-The names ASCII and ANSI are often used interchangeably, and often wrongly so, but for our purposes here, just use the special characters we are going to be involved-with, in the slang & generic way, so...just call them ASCII (ass-key) symbols.
-There are VASTLY more than 256 now.
-We have all sorts of different world-wide languages that need to be displayed on screens, and a whole vast array of punctuation marks, that are commonly used.
+The names ASCII and ANSI are often used interchangeably, and often wrongly so, but for our purposes here, just use the special characters we are going to be involved-with, in the slang & generic way, ...just call them ASCII (ass-key) symbols.
+There are vastly more than 256 now.
+We have all sorts of different world-wide languages that need to be displayed on screens, and a whole vast array of punctuation marks, all are commonly used.
 Accent marks of numerous types are an example.
-Chances are GOOD that you only need to know a FEW of these codes.
+Chances are GOOD that you only need to know a very FEW of these codes.
 For a bit more advanced information, there is likely, in your computer, a way of getting characters from almost any language used in the World; and all sorts of icons too.
 THOUSANDS are available.

-Because this website is devoted to BMW motorcycles, a German brand, you might want to know how to make certain characters appear on screen (for such as E-mail composing), using your keyboard.
+Because my website is devoted to BMW motorcycles, a German brand, you might want to know how to make certain characters appear on screen (for such as E-mail composing), using your keyboard.
 There are a couple of methods, but I teach the simple method in this article.
 You CAN easily get THESE, and MANY others: ö ü ê

 You can easily get commonly used Spanish characters, these and MANY others: ñ Ñ